 For the marine business, the Company's training facility includes state-of-the-art equipment and instruction aids, including a full bridge wheelhouse simulator, a working towboat, two tank barges, and a tank barge simulator for tankermen training.
-During 2021, approximately 950 certificates were issued for the completion of courses at the training facility, of which approximately 550 were USCG approved classes and the balance were employee development and Company required classes, including leadership, communication, and navigation courses.
+During 2022, approximately 1,673 certificates were issued for the completion of courses at the training facility, of which approximately 1,068 were USCG approved classes and the balance were employee development and Company required classes, including leadership, communication, and navigation courses.
 The Company uses the Seaman's Church Institute as an additional training resource for its wheelhouse crewmembers.
 The marine segment provides a clear career progression for vessel personnel from entry level deckhand to captain and regularly reviews promotions from one level to another.

-In distribution and services, Company facilitates training courses via online courses and instructor-led classes that cover a range of skill related topics generator knowledge, introduction to hydraulic systems, introduction to electrical diagrams, introduction to transformers, and Electrical Generation Systems Association journeyman study, as well as numerous courses led by its OEM partners.
-The distribution and services segment has multiple career progressions within its numerous job groups.
+In distribution and services, the Company facilitates training courses via online courses and instructor-led classes that cover a range of skill related topics such as generator knowledge, introduction to hydraulic systems, introduction to electrical diagrams, introduction to transformers, and Electrical Generation Systems Association journeyman study, as well as numerous courses led by its OEM partners.
+KDS has multiple career progressions within its numerous job groups.

-The Company's leadership and managerial training includes in-person and an on-line training curriculum that is available to both supervisory employees and those employees that aspire to move into such roles in the future.
+The Company's leadership and managerial training includes an online training curriculum that is available to both supervisory employees and those employees that aspire to move into such roles in the future.
 It includes a series of classes focused on management essentials which provide in-depth education in specific subjects such as leadership, strategic thinking, coaching and people development, decision making, problem solving, and communication.